Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Preliminaries

 From Mehlitz \cite[Lemma 2.2]{mmpscnew}, we have

-Hence it is interesting to know whether or not the elements in the generator set $A_\Gamma(\bar x)$ must be selected from the union of all $\widehat{A}_{C_r}(\bar x)$, which is the generator set of the normal cone of $C_r$ at $\bar x$.
+Hence it is interesting to know whether or not the elements in the generator set $A_\Gamma(\bar x)$ must be selected from the union of all $ A_{C_r}(\bar x)$ for $r\in I(\bar x)$.
 In the following lemma, we show that the answer is affirmative if the dimension $d$ is less or equal to two.
 It will be shown in Example \ref{Counterexample} that the answer is negative if the dimension $d$ is greater than two.
+The reason is that (\ref{gernator-1}) may not hold if $d$ is greater than two.

 \begin{lemma} Let $\Gamma=\bigcup_{r=1}^R C_r \subseteq \mathbb{R}^d$ with $d\leq2$ and $C_r$ being convex polyhedral.
 Then for any $\bar x\in \Gamma$, we have